WalletScrutiny/WalletScrutinyCom/_android/com.coinbase.android.md

 ---

+{{ page.title }}, not to be confused with
+{% include walletLink.html wallet='android/org.toshi' verdict='true' %}
-The Coinbase app, not to be confused with [Coinbas Wallet](/coinbasewallet) is one of the top two Bitcoin "wallets" on Google Play but beyond the name, nothing indicates this app to be an actual wallet.
+is one of the top Bitcoin "wallets" on Google Play but beyond the name, nothing indicates this app to be an actual wallet.

 Historically Coinbase was an exchange and like almost all exchanges, they